sigcsets/sigcse2016/authors/specialsessions.md

     authors.

 We suggest that you allow at least 40 - 50% of the time for questions and answers or other interaction with the attendees.
-All sessions are
-{{site.data.cfp.details[plural].length}} in length.

 -   Expectations: State the intended audience.
 Indicate how much the session will cover and what the audience should learn.
 This is